If you would like more information on any of these efforts, please contact us!

 Focus Area 1: Strengthening Organizational Capacity in New England’s State Health and Human Services Agencies

 HHS/Medicaid Training and Leadership Development Initiative

 State HHS Agencies can face challenges when they need resources for smaller projects or targeted training.
 In order to address this need, NESCSO works with seven organizations from whom the NESCSO Member States can access technical assistance and training resources.
 These organizations were selected through a competitive process by a committee of representatives from each Member State.
-The organizations will be on a pre-qualified list for three years, ending in February 2023.
-During that time, NESCSO will fund and coordinate contracting efforts on behalf of the Member States.
+The organizations are on a pre-qualified list.
+NESCSO will fund and coordinate contracting efforts on behalf of the Member States.
 The organizations are: